Find out what professional assistance you might need and how to engage a registered conveyancer, legal practitioner or licensed surveyor.

 Subscribe to our Title Watch service and monitor activity against selected properties

-Electronic Conveyancing (eConveyancing) allows practitioners and financial institutions to lodge and settle conveyancing transactions in an electronic workspace provided by an Electronic Lodgment Network Operator.
+Electronic Conveyancing (eConveyancing) allows practitioners and financial institutions to lodge and settle conveyancing transactions in an electronic workspace provided by an Electronic Lodgement Network Operator (ELNO).
+A paper lodgement channel remains available for self-represented parties.

 The electronic platform enables parties to: